Swarup-Ingale/system-security-labs-and-notes/reverse_engineering/metadata_data_py.md

       f.write(b"A" * 868)
 ```
 - The script will construct the perfect 13-byte header, append 868 bytes of dummy pixel data, and pass every single assertion.

+- for more information read the notes regarding the topic.